 Instructions

-- Add the apple pieces to the pressure cooker pot.
-Add sugar, salt, lemon juice and water.
-Stir with a wooden spoon to combine completely.
+- Add the apple pieces to the pressure cooker pot with lemon juice and cinnamon.

-- When the timer goes off, use the wooden spoon to then turn valve to Venting and do a quick release.
+- When the timer goes off, use a wooden spoon to do a controlled quick release.
+(I generally wait 5-10 minutes after timer to do this.)

 - Carefully open the lid, pointing it away from you.